-Abdominoplasty, known more commonly as a “tummy tuck”, can dramatically reduce the size of the abdomen, and leave you with a flat, contoured stomach.
-This procedure corrects laxity of skin and muscles that often occur after pregnancy or with ageing by removing excess skin and fat from the middle and lower abdomen and tightening the muscles of the abdominal wall.
+Abdominoplasty (tummy tuck) reduces the size of the abdomen and leaves you with a flatter stomach.
+This procedure improves laxity of skin and muscles that often occur after pregnancy or with ageing by removing excess skin and fat from the middle and lower abdomen and tightening the muscles of the abdominal wall.

-Liposuction of the hips and flanks is often performed at the same time, which can transform the appearance of your midsection, an area of concern for many people.
+Liposuction of the hips and flanks is often performed at the same time, which can also provide additional improvement to the appearance of your midsection, an area of concern for many people.

-Depending on the amount of loose skin and fat to be removed, an incision is either made above the pubic hairline alone (mini-abdominoplasty), or from hip to hip (full abdominoplasty or tummy tuck).
+Depending on the amount of loose skin and fat to be removed, an incision is either made above the pubic hairline alone (mini-abdominoplasty), or from hip to hip (full abdominoplasty).
 In the former, the umbilicus can be moved a short distance without a scar, but in the latter there is also a scar around the umbilicus.
 The skin and fat between the pubic hair and the umbilicus is removed, and the muscles of the abdominal wall tightened, and the skin closed.

 After surgery Avoid Activities and Sports